FAFSA Updates for 2024-25

 Complete the 2024-25 CSS Profile (undergraduate students only)

-- Start with the CSS Profile, available now at cssprofile.collegeboard.org.
+- Start with the CSS Profile at cssprofile.collegeboard.org.

 - The CSS Profile helps colleges and universities determine your eligibility for institutional need-based aid.